ThomasBallardCI/Hexi-Skate-HardwareM1/README.md

 ### Code
 - Initial HTML structuring was inspired by the Love Running Project from Code Insitute in the CSS essentials module.

-- Information on understanding flexbox to display:flex .content-container was taken from : [CSS Tricks a guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+- Information on understanding flexbox to display: flex .content-container was taken from : [CSS Tricks a guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-- Sticky header was done on advice from Code Institute tutor.
+- Sticky header was done on advice from the Code Institute tutor.

-- Code on how to set "active" page on header when clicking link between sections using Java Script was on advice from Code Insitute tutor and taken from W3Schools and adjusted for my needs : [W3Schools How to JS active Element](https://www.w3schools.com/howto/howto_js_active_element.asp)
+- Code on how to set the "active" page on the header when clicking the link between sections using Java Script was on advice from Code Insitute tutor and taken from W3Schools and adjusted for my needs : [W3Schools How to JS active Element](https://www.w3schools.com/howto/howto_js_active_element.asp)

-- Contact form used from W3Schools and adjusted to fit my needs and color theme from here : [W3Shools How to CSS Contact form](https://www.w3schools.com/howto/howto_css_contact_form.asp)
+- Contact form used from W3Schools and adjusted to fit my needs and colour theme from here : [W3Shools How to CSS Contact form](https://www.w3schools.com/howto/howto_css_contact_form.asp)

 ### Media
 - The colours used were based on the original logo design I created that is displayed in the header. ![Color Palette](documentation/supp-images/color-theme.jpg)

-- The icons in the footer and Main page sub titles taken from : [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and Main page are taken from : [Font Awesome](https://fontawesome.com/)

 - The fonts used were imported from [Google Fonts](https://fonts.google.com/)

-- All gallery images were taken from my personal instagram account : [Instagram](https://www.instagram.com/hexiskatehardware/)
+- All gallery images were taken from my Instagram account : [Instagram](https://www.instagram.com/hexiskatehardware/)

-- 3D Printer image on main page taken from StickPNG and edited background in myself in photoshop : [StickPNG 3D Printer](https://www.stickpng.com/img/electronics/3d-printers/mankati-3d-printer)
+- 3D Printer image on the main page taken from StickPNG and edited background myself in photoshop : [StickPNG 3D Printer](https://www.stickpng.com/img/electronics/3d-printers/mankati-3d-printer)

 ### Acknowledgments

-- Thank you to Code institute student support tutors for direction and help understanding issues I had and my fellow South staffs september 2022 group members for helping with testing.
+- Thank you to Code institute student support tutors for their direction and help in understanding issues I had and my fellow South Staffs September 2022 group members for helping with testing.

 - Thank you to my mentor Elaine Roche for the help and template of this README.md